 Numerous books have been written about the Maya.
 What follows is a very brief overview, colored by my own personal interests and experiences.
 Inquisitive readers are encouraged to explore other sources, beginning with those cited in In the Land of the Feathered Serpent.
 To see some of Frederik Catherwood's exquisite paintings of Maya sites click here.

 The Maya today number about five million direct descendants of the once-great Maya Civilization that ranged from Chiapas and the Yucatan Peninsula in Mexico, to Guatemala, Belize, Honduras and El Salvador.
+They speak around 30 different dialects, many that are not cross-understandable (and at least two have disappeared since the Spanish conquest).
 That they survived over 450 years of mass murder and enslavement by the Spanish conquistadors, suppression by the Spanish-Americans (criollos) and mestizos, and finally the genocide efforts of Guatemala’s corrupt governments in the twentieth century is little short of a miracle.
 Despite all those years of abuse, they remain a culture with dignity, cohesion, purpose, and wisdom.
 In fact, their sense of cultural identity might be stronger now than it has been in many decades.
 Their cultural roots extend back at least to 2500 BC (a radiocarbon date from ceramics of the Maya Cuello site in Belize), and recent evidence from very old sites in the Yucatan Peninsula and Guatemala’s Petén State suggests that the Maya could have influenced the beginnings of the great Olmec society (rather than the reverse, as long thought).
 If this view is correct, the Maya should rightly be called the “Mother Culture” of Mesoamerica.
 The origins of the Olmec have been an unsolved riddle since their discovery in the mid-nineteenth century.

 Uxmál.
 The Pyramid of the Magician rises in the middle of the photo, and the Nunnery can be seen in the background.